M1ke/easy-print/README.md

 This can be further combined with Google Chrome's `--kiosk --kiosk-printing` which will automatically print when the dialog is opened if the system has a default printer set.

+## Versions

+Both a jQuery and non-jQuery version are available.
+They are slightly different in function and the non-jQ version requires at least one `div` element is present on the page - someone who knows raw DOM scripting better might be able to fix this.
+The jQ version is smaller, so is recommended if, as is probably, you're already using jQuery.
+Both functions have the same name so can be used in the same file safely.

 ## License

 Free speech & free beer (feel free to add a real license)